DenizenScript/Denizen-Beginners-Guide/source/guides/troubleshooting/common-mistakes.md

 For example, the tag `<player.name>` should probably not have a fallback in most scripts <span class="parens">(unless it's a reusable script that doesn't specifically require a player to work)</span>.

 If a script that uses `<player.name>` runs, and there isn't a player available, it will show an error message.
 This is good!
 This lets you know that something went wrong, and the script was ran without a player, which means you can from there look into why there was no player, and fix whatever caused it.

+### "Quotes Go Around The Whole Argument"

+Many users tend to misunderstand where quotes go in Denizen commands.

+Denizen syntax is structure such that a line starting with `-` indicates that line is a command line.
+A command line is then made up of the command name, and the command arguments.
+The command name goes first, then each argument is added, separated by spaces (and not by anything other than spaces).
+So, for example, `- commandname arg1 arg2 arg3` is a command with three arguments.

+When you need to use a space within an argument, you must put quotes around whole the argument, to indicate that it is a single argument.
+For example, `- narrate "this is one big argument"` is a `narrate` command with only one argument.

+As another example, `- flag player "my_flag:my value"`.
+This is a `flag` command with two arguments: `player`, and `"my_flag:my value"`.
+Notice that `my value` is not a separate argument from `my_flag`.
+The colon (`:`) symbol is not a symbol that separates arguments, it instead merely indicates a prefix to an argument (which is still part of that argument!).

+It is **NEVER** correct to put quotes *inside* an argument. `- flag player my_flag:"my value"` is entirely invalid and considered an error.